 Colonial Revival: Some homes in Wasatch Hollow may exhibit elements of Colonial Revival architecture, which draws inspiration from the architecture of early American colonial homes.
 These houses often feature symmetrical facades, gabled roofs, and classic columns

-Mid-Century Mondern: In some areas of Wasatch Hollow, you might find mid-century modern homes.
+Mid-century modern: In some areas of Wasatch Hollow, you might find mid-century modern homes.
 These homes typically have clean lines, large windows, and open floor plans, reflecting the architectural trends of the mid-20th century.

-Ranch-Style: Ranch-style homes are characterized by their single-story, long, and low profiles.
+Ranch-style: Ranch-style homes are characterized by their single-story, long, and low profiles.
 They often have a simple, open layout and may feature large windows and attached garages.

 Contemporary: As the neighborhood evolves, you may come across contemporary-style homes that incorporate modern design elements such as clean lines, large windows, and innovative materials.